wikeyen/parkinglot/docs/prd.md

 >when parking<br>
 >then parking into the second parking-lot, and get a ticket from it<br>
 >
->given a graduate parking attendant, one car, two fully occupied parking-lot<br>
+>given a graduate parking attendant, one car, two fully occupied parking-lots<br>
 >when parking<br>
 >then parking failed<br>
 >